varocketry/guitar-mastery-hub/public/lessons/lesson_014_first_complete_song_stand_by_me.md

 ---

-## ðŸŽ¯ THE PERFORMANCE MOMENT: From Practice to Stage
+## 🎯 THE PERFORMANCE MOMENT: From Practice to Stage

 **You're about to cross the line that separates "learner" from "performer."**